gemfire/gemfire-developer-website/content/tutorials/oql.md

 API, see the GemFire Documention.

 ## **Optimizing OQL Queries**

+From here on, examples are given of OQL queries and various `gfsh` commands, but they are illustrative only and in require additional data or commands to execute without error.

 ### **Indexing**
 The primary way to speed up the execution of queries is to use indexes.
 There is of course a trade-off in using indexes, as they increase the execution speed